Key Stage 1

 You may have a concern that you wish to discuss with your child's teacher at the earliest opportunity.
 Urgent issues at the beginning of the school day should be referred to the Headteacher.
 Class teachers are usually available at the end of the school day.
 You may of course prefer to make an appointment, this can be done through the School Administrator.

-Please find below our half termly newsletters giving you information about what the children will be learning about in each curriculum area.
+Half termly newsletters giving you information about what the children will be learning about in each curriculum area is distributed and can be found on our website.